Shah Jalal

-Shāh Jalāl Mujarrad Kunyāʾī, popularly known as Shah Jalal (শাহ জালাল), was a celebrated Sufi Saint, conqueror and historical figure of Bengal.
-His name is often associated with the Muslim conquest of Sylhet and the Spread of Islam into the region, part of a long history of interactions between the Middle East, Central Asia, and South Asia.
-Various complexes and religious places have been named after him, including the largest airport in Bangladesh, Hazrat Shahjalal International Airport, Shahjalal University of Science and technology (SUST) and numerous mosques around the United Kingdom.
+Shāh Jalāl Mujarrad Kunyāʾī (25 May 1271 – 15 March 1346), popularly known as Shah Jalal (also spelled Shahjalal; শাহজালাল, /bn/), was a Sufi saint, military commander and historical figure of Bengal.
+His name is often associated with the Muslim conquest of Sylhet and the spread of Islam into the region, part of a long history of interactions between West Asia, Central Asia, and South Asia.
+A celebrated figure among Bengali Muslims, various complexes and religious places have been named after him, including the largest airport in Bangladesh, Hazrat Shahjalal International Airport, Shahjalal University of Science and technology (SUST) and numerous mosques around the United Kingdom.